 For the last two years, we did not lose any birds to predators!
 You are welcome to visit our farm in WV and observe all our animals.

-Our female dog Princess Adah - is a regular size for GP.
+Our female dogs Princess Adah and Duchess Bertha - are regular size for GP.
 Our King Rex - very large, huge male.
 You are welcome to visit our farm to pick up a puppy or we can deliver it to Alexandria, VA.

 Below are some latest pictures.
 Please contact us for availabilities and prices.